Country Club Of Buffalo

 How does Country Club Of Buffalo spend its money?

 Country Club Of Buffalo directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Country Club Of Buffalo tax-deductible?